Little Penguin Facts

 The little penguin is one of the few species of penguin to be found north of the Antarctic Ocean, as this small species is found inhabiting the rocky coastlines of New Zealand, Tasmania and parts of southern Australia.
 There have also been reports of the little penguin being found in Chile and in parts of South Africa.

-The little penguin is one of the only species that is under threat from land-based mammalian predators and so have evolved to making their tiny appearance more intimidating.
+The little penguin is one of the only species that is under threat from land-based mammalian predators and so have evolved to make their tiny appearance more intimidating.
 Little penguin spend the whole year together as a colony so that they are able to employ the safety in numbers strategy when there are hungry predators about.

 The little penguin is a carnivorous animal, that like all other penguin species, survives on a diet that is only comprised of marine animals.
 Krill and small crustaceans make up the bulk of the little penguin's diet along with larger organisms including squid and various species of fish.